-Prerequisites: NURS 3205, NURS 3207, NURS 3208, NURS 3209 Corequisites: NURS 4104, NURS 4105 or permission of instructor.

-This course is designed to focus on children as unique individuals with different capacities and vulnerabilities according to developmental level and health status.
-Children's responses in health and illness situations are examined within the context of their environment with an emphasis on the family.
+Prerequisites: NURS 3200, NURS 3205, NURS 3207, NURS 3208, NURS 3209 health and illness situations are examined within the context of their environment with an emphasis on the family.
 Nursing interventions that promote, maintain, or restore health and optimal functioning are explored in relation to children and their families.
 Clinical experiences focus on nursing care of children and families in health care and community settings.